dellaquilamaster/UNISim-tool/README.md

 [OPTIONS]
 * -events: this can specify the number of events.
 This option is mandatory;
 * -o: this can specify the name of the output file;
+* -i: this can specify the name of an input file of already generated data;
 * -physics: specify the physics model;
 * -reaction: specify the pathname to the reaction file.
 ### Run the code in parallel on Malnar